Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 How Can I Avoid the Need for Another Root Canal in the Future?

 In general, great oral hygiene can reduce your risk of a cavity worsening to the point of needing a root canal.
-Brush your teeth twice with a fluoridated toothpaste.
+Brush your teeth twice with fluoridated toothpaste.
 Floss at least once a day.
 Rinsing with an antibacterial mouthwash daily can also help by eliminating bacteria in areas of your mouth that your toothbrush and floss can’t reach.

 How Long Does It Take to Get a Root Canal?